 God is the Perfect Father.

-And while I listen to others say they can’t stand to think of God as Father because their own father broke their heart, I say it was because my father broke my heart that I understand how good my heavenly Father is.
-If I had not been rejected, I would not be able to experience my Father God’s love in the same way I can today.
+And while I listen to others say they can’t stand to think of God as Father because their own father broke their heart, I say it was because my heart was broken that I understand how good my heavenly Father is.
+If I had not felt rejected, I don’t think I would have come to the end of myself to experience my Father God’s love in the way I can today.